TrollNationyt/bionic-reading-FireFoxPort/README.md

+This version runs automatically when you load a webpage if you want to turn it off just pause it from the add-ons settings

 ## What is Bionic Reading?
 Bionic Reading is a new method facilitating the reading process by guiding the eyes through text with artficial fixation points.
 As a result, the reader is only focusing on the highlighted initial letters and lets the brain center complete the word.